Sbussiso/home-security-server/README.md

 python database.py
 ```

-This will create the SQLite database file specified in the `DB_PATH` environment variable.
+This step will create the SQLite database file specified in the `DB_PATH` environment variable.

 ## Usage